Insider Selling: OFG Bancorp (NYSE:OFG) Director Sells 5,000 Shares of Stock

 OFG Bancorp Announces Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, January 17th.
-Investors of record on Friday, December 30th will be issued a $0.20 dividend.
-The ex-dividend date of this dividend is Thursday, December 29th.
-This represents a $0.80 dividend on an annualized basis and a yield of 2.76%.
-OFG Bancorp’s payout ratio is 25.56%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, January 17th.
+Shareholders of record on Friday, December 30th will be issued a $0.20 dividend.
+The ex-dividend date is Thursday, December 29th.
+This represents a $0.80 dividend on an annualized basis and a yield of 2.80%.
+OFG Bancorp’s dividend payout ratio is currently 25.56%.

 Analysts Set New Price Targets

-Separately, StockNews.com lowered OFG Bancorp from a “strong-buy” rating to a “buy” rating in a report on Friday, November 25th.
+Separately, StockNews.com cut shares of OFG Bancorp from a “strong-buy” rating to a “buy” rating in a research note on Friday, November 25th.

 OFG Bancorp, a financial holding company, provides a range of banking and financial services.
 It operates through three segments: Banking, Wealth Management, and Treasury.
 The company offers checking and savings accounts, as well as time deposit products; commercial, consumer, auto, and mortgage lending services; financial planning and insurance services; and corporate and individual trust, and retirement services.